P1sec/gea-implementation/README.md

 an extension of GEA-1 with an higher amount of processing, and apparently not weakened) are bit-oriented stream ciphers.

-A stream cipher, like the well-known RC4 or GEA-1, works by the Xor operation.
+A stream cipher, such as the well-known RC4 or GEA-1, usually works through using the Xor operation against a plaintext.
-Also, the Xor operation being symmetrical, this means that encrypting is the same operation as decrypting: GEA-1 and GEA-2 are basically pseudo-random data generators, taking a seed (the key, IV and direction bit of the GPRS data, which are concatenated), and the generated random data (the keystream) is Xor'd with the clear-text data (the plaintext) for encrypting.
-Then, later, the keystream is Xor'd with the encrypted data (the ciphertext) for decrypting.
+The Xor operation being symmetrical, this means that encrypting should be considered the same operation as decrypting: GEA-1 and GEA-2 are basically pseudo-random data generators, taking a seed (the key, IV and direction bit of the GPRS data, which are concatenated), and the generated random data (the keystream) is xored with the clear-text data (the plaintext) for encrypting.
+Then, later, the keystream is xored with the encrypted data (the ciphertext) for decrypting.
 That is why the functions called in the target library for decrypting and encrypting are the same.